apache/spark/TESTING.rst

 NOTE!
 The first time you run it, it will likely fail with ``kubernetes.config.config_exception.ConfigException``:
 ``Invalid kube-config file.
 Expected key current-context in kube-config``.
-You need to add KUBECONFIG environment variabl copying it from the result of "./breeze kind-cluster test":
+You need to add KUBECONFIG environment variable copying it from the result of "./breeze kind-cluster test":

 .. code-block:: bash